Pompeii (song): Music video

 The official music video was filmed in Los Angeles and Palm Springs, California.
 It was directed by Jesse John Jenkins and produced by Tova Dann.
 The video was first released onto YouTube on 20 January 2013 at a total length of three minutes and fifty-two seconds.
-It currently has 715 million views, the highest out of all the band's songs.

 The video follows Bastille frontman Dan Smith, as he wanders about an empty-looking Los Angeles, before realizing the few people around all have unnatural vacant black eyes.
-He steals a car and drives into the desert to escape them, but the car breaks down and he soon realizes he's been infected as well.
+He steals a car and drives into the desert to escape them, but the car breaks down and he soon realizes he has been infected as well.
 He climbs a mountain and looks out at the view, before turning around to reveal his own eyes have turned black as well.
-The story is an allegory for the eruption of Mount Vesuvius in Pompeii.
+The story is an allegory for the Eruption of Mount Vesuvius in 79 AD in Pompeii.